rniemela77/CYOA-game/README.md

+# Jiurni
+A simple Choose Your Own Adventure game.

-# CYOA-game
+# Flow
-A choose-your-own-adventure game which uses AI to generate the story and options.
-The user chooses an option and the AI generates the next part of the story.

-Tech Stack:
-- Vue.js
-- Vite
-- OpenAI API
-- Browser-sync

-## Features
-- [ ] User can choose an option and the AI generates the next part of the story.
-- [ ] User can see the story so far.
-- [ ] User can see the options and choose another one.
+- User visits the site

-## Development
-- Run `npm run dev` to start the development server
-- Note: After making any changes to `bs-config.cjs`, you must restart the development server
+- The page does an API call to get the first story and it's four options
+- The story is displayed
+- The user can choose an option, which triggers a new API call
+- The story is updated based on the choice
+- This continues until the story is over